llraraujo/llraraujo/README.md

 <h1> Welcome to my Profile :technologist: </h1>

 I really like technology and I always try to research things in the area.
-I like learn and understand how things work.
+I like to learn and understand how things work.
 I had the first contact with programming during my degree in Electrical Engineering at UFPI.
 Currently, I dedicate myself daily to learn about